mihirasaraswati/gdxleaf/about.md

 It does not include Traumatic Injury Protection Under Servicemembers' Group Life Insurance, Family Servicemembers' Group Life Insurance, or Servicemembers' Group Life Insurance.
 The RO&IC provides OPP with monthly extracts of payments to recipients by zip code for the purposes of aggregating these monthly payments by state, county, and Congressional District.

+## GDX Variable Excluded from the Map

+The GDX variables listed below have been excluded from the map because they are not distributed by Veteran residences.
+The county estimates are in fact the VA location where the expenditure was processed.
+The Total Expenditure variable is also not included because it is the sum of all the expenditures including those that are not in terms of Veteran residences and will lead to inequitable comparisons.

+### Construction

+The Construction expenditures category includes funding for Major Projects, Minor Projects, Grants for Construction of State Extended Care Facilities, and Grants for Construction of State Veterans Cemeteries.
+The source of the Construction data is the Financial Management System (FMS).

-### General Operating Expenditures
+### General Operating Expenses (GOE)

-General Operating Expenses (GOE) represent the costs necessary to provide administration and oversight for the benefits provided by VA.
+GOE represents the costs necessary to provide administration and oversight for the benefits provided by VA.
 This includes costs for overhead and human resources.
 This category does not include payments made directly to beneficiaries.
-These expenditures are executed at VA facilities.
 The source of the GOE data is VA's Financial Manangement System.

 ### Loan Guaranty

 Currently, all "Loan Guaranty" expenditures are attributed to Travis County, TX, where all Loan Guaranty payments are processed.
-Consequently these expenditures are not shown in the maps.
 Prior to FY 08, "Loan Guaranty" expenditures were included in the Education & Vocational Rehabilitation and Employment (E&VRE) programs.
-VA will continue to improve data collection for future GDX reports to better distribute loan expenditures at the state, county and congressional district levels.

 ### Aknowledgements